The Thetean

 Submit Original Research

-Submitting to The Thetean is an excellent opportunity to get published as an undergraduate.
-Submissions are faculty- and peer-reviewed and undergo a revision process.
-If submitted, any HIST 490 Capstone paper will receive automatic consideration by the full Board of Editors.
-If you are enrolled in the Capstone course during the Winter semester but wish for your in-progress Capstone paper to be considered, please reach out Editor-in-Chief Tanner Stott (thetean@byu.edu).
+We strongly invite the submission of HIST 490 Capstone papers and long-form research essays (4,000+ words) from other high-level history classes.
+If you are enrolled in the Capstone course during the Winter semester but wish for your in-progress Capstone paper to be considered, please reach out to Editor-in-Chief Tanner Stott (thetean@byu.edu).

 Become an Editor

 BYU students of all majors are encouraged to apply; preference is given to those majoring or minoring in History, Family History, American Studies, Editing & Publishing, English, and other related programs.
-We value experience in historical research, writing, editing, or publishing; we value those who wish to gain experience in those areas.
-We aim to assemble a Board with diverse interests, views, personalities, strengths, and writing styles, so all interested students are strongly invited to apply!
+We value experience in historical research, writing, editing, or publishing.
+Each year, we assemble a Board with diverse historical interests, strong editorial skills, and a good sense for excellent scholarship.
+We also strive to cultivate these qualities in our Editors.
+As such, all interested students are strongly invited to apply for this competitive opportunity!

 Candidates for Editor must submit a history writing sample, a resume, a short editorial revision of a provided text sample, and contact information for a recommending professor.
-Second-round candidates may also be invited to interview.
+Candidates may also be invited to interview.

-Editors must commit to class attendance from 4-5:15pm on Mondays during the Winter semester.
+Editors must commit to class attendance from 4-5:50pm on Mondays during the Winter semester.
 They will receive two credit hours toward the history elective requirement.
 The Board of Editors works with the faculty advisor (Dr. David-James Gonzales) to prepare the annual issue.
-They review and assess submissions, deliberate, choose articles for inclusion, and work with authors to refine prose and content.
+They review and assess submissions, deliberate, choose articles for inclusion, and work with authors to refine prose, research, and content.
 Editors may anonymously submit their own historical research for consideration.

 How is "Thetean" Pronounced?